-- (1) The City Council, upon report of the Plan Commission and without further public hearing, may grant or deny any proposed amendment in accordance with applicable Illinois Statutes, or may refer it back to the Zoning Board of Appeals, for further consideration. - (2) In case a written protest against any proposed amendment signed and acknowledged by owners of twenty (20) percent of the frontage proposed to be altered, or by owners of twenty (20) percent of the frontage immediately adjoining, or by owners of twenty (20) percent of the frontage directly opposite the frontage to be altered, is filed with the City Clerk, the amendment cannot be passed except on the favorable vote of two-thirds (2/3) of all members of the City Council.
+- (1) The City Council, upon report of the Planning/Zoning Commission and without further public hearing, may grant or deny any proposed amendment in accordance with applicable Illinois Statutes, or may refer it back to the Planning/Zoning Commission, for further consideration.
+(Amended by Ordinance No 6141 April 4,2016) - (2) In case a written protest against any proposed amendment signed and acknowledged by owners of twenty (20) percent of the frontage proposed to be altered, or by owners of twenty (20) percent of the frontage immediately adjoining, or by owners of twenty (20) percent of the frontage directly opposite the frontage to be altered, is filed with the City Clerk, the amendment cannot be passed except on the favorable vote of two-thirds (2/3) of all members of the City Council.